 Wednesdays in Lent is a collaboration between the Cathedral and the Corrymeela Community.
 The programme is entitled ‘Theology in the City – Brexit, Borders and the Book of Ruth.’

-Beginning on March 13, and continuing on March 20 and 27 and April 3 and 10, each session will run from 12 noon until 2.30pm and will include a short service of Holy Communion, lunch, and a talk which will be followed by discussion.
+Beginning on March 13, and continuing on March 20 and 27 and April 3 and 10, each session will run from 1.05pm until 1.50pm.
+You may wish to join us for Holy Communion from 12 noon until 12.30pm.
+Refreshments for the Wednesdays in Lent talks will be available from 12.30pm, or bring your own lunch!

 This series is facilitated by Glenn Jordan from Corrymeela.